-- Private – the private post is visible only to the authorized users who are logged in to the Dashboard.
+- Private – private posts are only visible to authorized users logged in to the Dashboard.

-- Password Protected – allows to create a unique password and give access only to those who know it.
+- Password Protected – create a unique password for your post and give access only to those who know it.

-Note that scheduling posts can be for a future date or a past date.
-This is useful to know if you want the post to appear as it was published on a different date than initially.
+You can schedule WordPress posts for a future or past date.
+This is useful when you want a post to appear as if it was published immediately on a different date.

-To make a post sticky, go to Settings -> Status & Visibility and check the Stick to the top of the blog option.
-This will automatically put the post above the other articles on the website, even if there are newer posts.
+To pin a particular post, go to Settings → Status & Visibility and check the Stick to the top of the blog option.
+This will automatically put the article above other posts.

-Another way to change the sticky post feature on an article is to go to the Dashboard -> Posts -> All Posts.
+Another way to change the sticky post feature on an article is to go to Dashboard → Posts → All Posts.
 From there, click on Quick Edit under the article and tick the Make this post sticky option.

-Pending review tells the back-end WordPress users that the article is finished and needs to be reviewed before publishing.
-By checking this setting, WordPress adds a custom status next to your article as Pending.
+This feature tells other back-end WordPress users that the article is finished and needs to be reviewed before publishing.
+WordPress adds the Pending status next to your article by checking this setting.

-This is an excellent option for websites with multiple authors to inform one another about a draft that needs to be reviewed.
-However, it can still be used by websites with a single author as a reminder to themselves to review a particular article before publishing.
+This is a useful feature for websites with multiple authors who need to inform one another about drafts that need to be reviewed.
+For single-author websites, the Pending status can act as a reminder to review a particular article before publishing.

-Now that you know all of the options and processes, it’s time to publish the draft article.
-When you click the Publish button, it will show the visibility of the post, the publishing date and time, and suggestions from WordPress.
+Now that you know the options and processes, it’s time to publish the draft article.
+When you click the Publish button, it will show the visibility of the post, the publish date and time, and suggestions from WordPress.

-If you don’t want to do pre-publish checks for your posts, simply uncheck the box on the bottom right side of the screen.
+If you don’t want to do pre-publish checks for your posts in WordPress, uncheck the box on the bottom right side of the screen.

 Delete a Post

 There are different ways to delete a post.
-The first option is to go to Settings -> Move to trash.
+The first option is to go to Settings → Move to trash in the editor.

-Another way is to go to the Dashboard -> Posts -> All Posts, hover over the post, and click Trash.
+Another way is to go to Dashboard → Posts → All Posts, hover over a specific post, and click Trash.

-By default, WordPress saves the deleted posts in the trash folder for 30 days before deleting them permanently.
-If you change your mind, simply click on the Restore button on a deleted post.
+By default, the WordPress database saves deleted posts for 30 days before removing them permanently.
+If you change your mind, simply access the trash folder and click the Restore button on a deleted post.

 - Title and content.
-Main aspects of an article or post.
-The title should clearly explain what the content will be about and what the reader should expect.
+These are the main aspects of a post.
+The title should clearly describe the content and what the reader should expect.

 - Images and media.
-Use all types of visual aid to better the quality of your articles and improve the site’s SEO.
+Add visual aids to enhance content quality and the site’s SEO.

 - Featured image.
-The main image will appear on search engines and social media when you share the post on those platforms.
+An image appears on search engines and social media platforms for a particular post.

 - Categories and tags.
-Helps to organize the content.
-It can be used in navigational menus.
+These help organize content and can be used in navigational menus.

 - Permalinks and slugs.
-Primarily used to help with on-page SEO.
+Primarily used to improve on-page SEO.

 - Excerpt.
-A short description of an article or a post used to attract more visitors.
+A short description of a post used to attract more visitors.

 - Draft.
-A piece is accessible by back-end users only and is not visible to the public or search engines.
+An unpublished post that is only accessible by back-end users and is not visible on the website or search engines.

 - Preview.
 Shows what end users would see if the post was published.

 - Scheduling.
-Allows to schedule the exact date and time when a post should be published.
+Set the exact date and time for a post to be automatically published.

 - Sticky post.
-Makes the article or post appear at the top of the page.
+Makes the post appear at the top of the blog page.